oche-jay/supersimplestocks/README.md

             }

-  - [x] Record a trade, with timestamp, quantity of shares, buy or sell indicator and trade price For a given stock This has been implemented as a HTTP POST message.
+  - [x] Record a trade, with timestamp, quantity of shares, buy or sell indicator and trade price For a given stock

+    This has been implemented as a HTTP POST message.
 The server performs a quick validation on all incoming JSON payloads (quantity must not be empty or less than 1, price cannot be negative, indicator must be BUY or SELL).
 The server adds the timestamp to the payload on the serverside, and records the trade in an internal datastructure.

-        #BUY:
+    Sample Requests and Responses:
+    Buy Stock:
         curl -H "Content-Type: application/json" -X POST -d ' {
                 "stock": "TEA",